WAeUP/waeup.identifier/ansible/README.rst

 This playbook will also clone the `waeup.identifier` repository.

 .. note:: The raspberry-pi setup will take *huge* amounts of time for updating,
-          depending on your internet connection and SD-card quality.
+          depending on your internet connection and SD-card quality/speed.

           If you ssh into your raspi device once and run::